SEP IRA

 Overview of a SEP IRA

-The SEP IRA contribution deadline is April 15th for the prior year contributions for sole proprietors and independent contractors who file their business returns on schedule C of their personal 1040 tax returns.
-The SEP IRA contribution deadline can always be extended if the business return for the company supporting the SEP IRA is extended.
-For sole proprietors, that would be the personal 1040 tax returns (schedule c) which can be extended 6 months to October 15th each year.
+The SEP-IRA contribution deadline is April 15th for the prior year contributions for sole proprietors and independent contractors who file their business returns on Schedule C of their personal 1040 tax returns.
+The SEP-IRA contribution deadline can always be extended if the business return for the company supporting the SEP IRA is extended.
+For sole proprietors, that would be the personal 1040 tax returns (schedule c), which can be extended 6 months to October 15th each year.
 For partnerships and s-corps, their deadline is March 15th (company returns deadline) but can be extended 6 months to September 15th.
-As a result, it is possible for a sole proprietor who has extended their personal return to make 2021 SEP IRA contributions up until October 15, 2021.
+As a result, it is possible for a sole proprietor who has extended their personal return to make 2023 SEP IRA contributions up until October 15, 2024.

 SEP IRA Account